My Approach

 I am committed to ensuring my practice is anti-oppressive and am dedicated to decolonising my practice through continued reading, learning (and unlearning), attending training, workshops and conferences, and regular supervision.

-I currently work full time in the NHS, providing therapy for young people who are in the care system, adopted and unaccompanied minors.
+I work both privately and for CAMHS in the NHS.
+In my NHS work, I specialise in a team providing therapy for young people who are in the care system, adopted and unaccompanied minors.

 I work with people who may be struggling to engage in their lives in a meaningful way, finding it hard to connect with others or feelings of being overwhelmed.
 I also work with people who are driven to understanding themselves more, or are wanting to regulate their nervous systems.
 Finding a way that works best for you is crucial whether that is talking, creating or working somatically.